Drifter-Supremo/gorlea-snap-tales/memory-bank/progress.md

 - Firestore database schema is defined with collections for users, stories, and favorites.
 - Firestore security rules are configured to protect user data.
 - Firebase Storage security rules are configured for image uploads.
+- Firebase Storage is successfully implemented for story image uploads.
+- Story generation with image upload is working correctly.

 ## What's Left to Build